zappar-xr/zappar-babylonjs/README.md

 *Known to not work:*

-- iOS in-app web views implemented with WKWebView or UIWebView - these iOS technologies do not support camera access at all and thus we're unable to support them.
-We hope that Apple will rectify this issue in a future iOS release.
+- iOS in-app web views implemented with WKWebView prior to iOS 14.3 - this iOS technology do not support camera access at all and thus we’re unable to support it.
+Apple has rectified this issue in iOS 14.3.
+- iOS in-app web views implemented with the deprecated UIWebView component - this iOS technology do not support camera access at all and thus we’re unable to support it.
-- Non-Safari web browsers on iOS, including Chrome, Firefox and Brave - these browsers use WKWebView due to App Store restrictions and thus do not support camera access.
+- Non-Safari web browsers on iOS, including Chrome, Firefox and Brave, before iOS 14.3 - these browsers use WKWebView due to App Store restrictions and thus do not support camera access.

 \* Browsers without motion sensor access (e.g desktop browsers) don't support instant world tracking or attitude-based camera poses.